 One of the few weaknesses of OLED is degradation over time — especially of blue sub-pixels — which can result in image retention or burn-in.
 This is a concern for interfaces with static UI elements like control panels or dashboards.

 LCDs don’t suffer from burn-in and generally have longer predictable lifespans, making them ideal for 24/7 operation in kiosks, factories, or hospital monitors.
 In mission-critical medical applications, stability often trumps aesthetics — giving LCDs the advantage.
+This makes the choice between OLED and traditional LCD displays especially important for 24/7 interfaces.

 Power efficiency is often overlooked in display selection — but for embedded systems, it’s vital.
 OLEDs consume less power when displaying dark content (e.g., dashboards, black-background UIs).
 However, power use spikes when showing white or bright colors.